Indiana Residential Lease Agreement | PDF

 - Template (Adobe PDF & MS Word)

-Returning – Landlord must return security deposit to tenant (if no deductions are made) no more than forty-five (45) days after the lease has ended (§ 32-31-3-12).
+Returning – The landlord must return the security deposit to the tenant (if no deductions are made) no more than forty-five (45) days after the lease has ended (§ 32-31-3-12).

-Managers and Agents – Landlord/property owner must provide names and addresses of the person(s) responsible for the management of the dwelling and who is/are authorized to act as agent for the property owner (§ 32-31-3-18).
+Managers and Agents – The landlord/property owner must provide the names and addresses of the person(s) responsible for the management of the dwelling and who is/are authorized to act as the agent for the property owner (§ 32-31-3-18).

 Flood – If a property is in a 100-year flood plain (and the lease was created or renewed after June 30, 2009), the landlord must disclose in the rental agreement that the dwelling is located within said flood plain (§ 32-31-1-21).

-Lead-Based Paint – In accordance with Federal law, landlords must provide this disclosure form to tenants if the property was constructed before January 1, 1978.
+Lead-Based Paint – Per federal law, landlords must provide this disclosure form to tenants if the property was constructed before January 1, 1978.

 There is no rent grace period in Indiana.
-Rent is due on the day mentioned in the lease agreement.
+The rent is due on the day mentioned in the lease agreement.